tair-opensource/RedisShake/README.md

 # Redis Type
 ---
 Both the source and target type can be standalone, opensource cluster and proxy.
-Although the architecture patterns of different vendors are different for the cluster architecture, we still support different cloud vendors like alibaba-cloud, tencent-cloud and so on.<br>
+Although the architecture patterns of different vendors are different for the proxy architecture, we still support different cloud vendors like alibaba-cloud, tencent-cloud and so on.<br>
 If the target is open source redis cluster, redis-shake uses [redis-go-cluster](https://github.com/chasex/redis-go-cluster) driver to write data.
 When target type is proxy, redis-shakes write data in round-robin way.<br>
 If the source is redis cluster, redis-shake launches multiple goroutines for parallel pull.
 User can use `rdb.parallel` to control the RDB syncing concurrency.<br>
 The "move slot" operations must be disabled on the source side.<br>